mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - Git - Initing a Repo and Pushing to Origin.md

 ***

-*Cheat Sheet - Git - Initing a Repo and Pushing to Origin (c) by Firstname Lastname*
+*Cheat Sheet - Git - Initing a Repo and Pushing to Origin (c) by Jack Szwergold*

 *This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*